 Me: “Yep!
 I sure did!”

-Each morning I help Goldilocks put on her pants and t-shirt and as she points to her clothes she asks with such enthusiasm, “You bought me that?!”
-We then move to the bathroom and as I grab the comb and mousse she asks again (still as excited), “You bought me that?!”
+Each morning I help Goldilocks put on her pants and t-shirt, and as she points to her clothes, she asks with such enthusiasm, “You bought me that?!”
+We then move to the bathroom, and as I grab the comb and mousse, she asks again (still as excited), “You bought me that?!”
 It doesn’t stop there.
-She asks again when I hand her the Mickey Mouse plate for breakfast, the ‘water baby’ she just HAD to have in Target, the Tinkerbell toothbrush she is trying to master, and even the shampoo I use to wash her hair.
-Nothing is off-limits and she will always ask this question to the same items time and time again, even if you have already answered it the day before (or even five minutes before).
+She asks again when I hand her the Mickey Mouse plate for breakfast, the ‘water baby’ she just had to have in Target, the Tinkerbell toothbrush she is trying to master, and even the shampoo I use to wash her hair.
+Nothing is off-limits, and she will always ask this question to the same items time and time again, even if you have already answered it the day before.

 That’s when I started thinking about all of the “things” God has bought (or brought) me.
-Through the death of His Son, He has bought me hope for heaven, hope for babies, peace in times of uncertainty, healing, grace, prosperity, forgiveness, love, and joy that outlasts happiness.
+Through His Son’s death, He has bought me hope for heaven, hope for babies, peace in times of uncertainty, healing, grace, prosperity, forgiveness, love, and joy that outlasts happiness.

-From now on, I am going to start having what I call, “The Goldilocks Conversation” with God.
-Each day, I am going to randomly and repeatedly thank God for the things I have, whether big or small.
+From now on, I am going to start having “The Goldilocks Conversation” with God.
+Each day, I will randomly and repeatedly thank God for the things I have, whether big or small.
 I am going to say, “Awe!
-Me love you!” when I drink my cup of coffee, spread butter on my toast, put gas in my car, dust around my home decor or even fold my laundry.
+Me love you!” when I drink my cup of coffee, spread butter on my toast, put gas in my car, dust around my home decor, or even fold my laundry.
 I also think I owe Him an “Awe!
-Me love you!” each time I flush the toilet (no outdoor potty trips), take a warm shower, or eat a hot meal.
-Everything I have, is not from my own efforts as much as I sometimes think they are, but they are gracious gifts from God.
+Me love you!” each time I flush the toilet (no outdoor potty trips), take a warm shower, or eat a meal.
+Everything I have is not from my own efforts as much as I sometimes think they are, but they are gifts from God.